-Unfortunately, we are only able to accept groups with less than 35 singers into AUSACA.
+Unfortunately, we are only able to accept groups with less than 25 singers into AUSACA.
 This requirement is due to staging restrictions at venues and limited audience seating.
-If your group normally consists of more than 35 singers you may instead consider choosing to apply with a select group of singers (less than 35) or submit multiple groups of 35 singers (group A, group B, etc) so that all your singers can still participate in AUSACA.
-Example: Ring of Choir (from University of Melbourne) have over 100 singers in their group and in 2015 they chose to enter multiple groups of 35 singers into AUSACA as they love being part of the event.
+If your group normally consists of more than 25 singers you may instead consider choosing to apply with a select group of singers (less than 25) or submit multiple groups of up to 25 singers (group A, group B, etc) so that all your singers can still participate in AUSACA.
+Example: Ring of Choir (from University of Melbourne) have over 100 singers in their group and in numerous previous years they have entered multiple groups of up 25 singers into AUSACA as they love being part of the event.

 My group is from a regional area.
 What options are there for us to compete?

 There are no state finals this year, so all groups (regardless of location) will need to enter via the Video Audition.
 If your group successfully progresses to the live finals, then you will need to make your own plans to travel to Melbourne to participate in the live finals.

 No. We stopped running State Finals in 2015 due to numerous reasons (limited finances, no funding, logistics to name a few).
 Instead, AUSACA consists of a Video Audition (for all groups), with the top scoring groups nationally invited to progress through to the National Finals.